-Check out the Round Hill Community Noticeboard Facebook Group and its use for "Trader Recommendations" described here.
-This dedicated FB Group allows over 620 Round Hill residents to share their knowledge as well as their unwanted possessions.
+Check out the Round Hill Community Noticeboard Facebook Group or request to join the Friends of Round HIll mailing list.
+This dedicated FB Group allows over 620 Round Hill residents to share their knowledge, as well as their possessions!

 1. Brighton & Hove Arts Council Diary events & exhibitions

 2. Arts | Music | Theatre | Cinema throughout Brighton & Hove